Experience the best snowboarding in Ontario

 Mount St. Louis Moonstone

 Renowned for having the best terrain parks east of the Rockies, Mount St. Louis Moonstone is the place for freestyle riders of every ability.
-Three terrain parks vary in size and difficulty, allowing for the perfect progression for aspiring and serious riders.
+Terrain parks vary in size and difficulty, allowing for safe progression for aspiring and serious riders.

 SkooL Yard TerrainPark is Moonstone’s freestyle “classroom” where new freestyle riders can learn on thicker and lower rails and boxes, mini bumps, rollers and a mellow quarter-pipe.